ramonpzg/scipyus21_dask_analytics/README.md

 Welcome to ___(D)Ask Me Anything About Data Analytics at Scale___, a SciPy US 2021 tutorial where we will be learning about how to conduct exploratory data analysis at scale, how to create dashboards with data that does not fit in memory, and how to do hypothesis testing.

-**Important Note:** The current repo only contains the data and the instructions to get set up and ready for the tutorial on July 13th from 2 to 6pm CDT.
-The **notebooks**, **the presentation**, and a **binder link**, in case you prefer to use a cloud environment for the tutorial, will be available on the day of the tutorial. **Please download the data and set up your environment before the tutorial, and please let me know through email or slack if you have any issues with anything.**
+**Please download the data and notebooks and set up your environment before the tutorial, and please let me know through email or slack if you have any issues with anything.**

 # Table of Contents